MichelHalmes/pytorch-vedai/README.md

 The detector is pretrained on the COCO dataset.
 We modify the pre-trained model as little as possible and only reinitialize the two heads of the network
  * *the box predictor*: This is to reflect that our dataset only has 12 classes, requiring fewer parameters than the model trained on COCO.
- * *the head of the RPN*: We modify the anchor generator to focus on boxes that are half the size of the original (ie 16-256 pixels) and include wider aspect rations of 1:4 and 4:1
+ * *the head of the RPN*: We modify the anchor generator to focus on boxes that are half the size of the original (ie 16-256 pixels) and include wider aspect rations of 1:4 and 4:1.
+Empirically, this gave the best results.

-The box predictor must be ininitialized to
-Once the initialized heads are trained, we progressively activate the gradients for more layers.
+Once the re-initialized heads are trained, we progressively activate the gradients for more layers.
 This is what the class [`GradientSchedule`](src/gradient_schedule.py) does.

 ### Data augmentation
 To make the most of the few samples we have, we use extensive data-augmentation.
 The challenge is to apply the same transformation to the image and the box.
 For this we make use of open-CV.